-- Its unparalleled leadership in the world of search and all things websites, we know what makes Google the true Goliath of the industry.
+- Its unparalleled leadership in the world of search and all things websites.

-And while it is the biggest and best search engine out there, it doesn’t change the fact that Google is, in fact, always extracting information from its users and applying it where it can for the gain of the company and/or the people paying the company for the extracted user data and/or advertising.
+Of course, none of this changes the fact that Google is always extracting information from its users and applying it where it can for the gain of the company and/or the people paying the company for the extracted user data.

-It’s no secret that Google is doing this, so it’s not “ethically” wrong; it’s just not known by the majority of users exactly what data is being used, what it’s being used for, and why it’s being used at all.
+It’s no secret that Google is doing this, so it’s not ethically wrong; it’s just not known by the majority of users exactly what data is being used, what it’s being used for, or why it’s being used at all.

-This has allowed Google to become one of the richest companies in the world, and it’s much ado to its targeted advertising sold on its own platform and through its many partners.
+This has allowed Google to become one of the richest companies in the world, thanks to the targeted advertising sold on its own platform and through its many partners.

-That’s actually exactly why it has become one of the most successful companies: the quality of its search platform.
+That’s exactly why Google has become one of the most successful companies: the quality of its search platform.